 I completely understand your frustrations, because I was just like you.

 Hi, I’m Judy Arazoza, owner of Grateful Fitness, and I was astonished at how much harder things got after I hit 40.
 Each passing year brought new struggles and I had to stay ever-vigilant in order to look and feel healthy.

-Not only that, but I had little kids to deal with, a husband who worked long hours, and a part-time job of my own.
+Not only that, but I had little kids to deal with, a husband who worked long hours, and career goals as well.
 I remember thinking: How can I be fit if I can’t even get into the gym?

-That’s when I discovered those mail-order catalogues that sold exercise videos, so I invested in myself and dedicated myself to getting up in the wee hours of the morning before everyone else to exercise.
+That’s when I discovered those mail-order catalogues that sold exercise videos, so I bought several and dedicated myself to getting up in the wee hours of the morning before everyone else to exercise.